-As discussed in the Utility Report included as Appendix L of this Draft EIR, domestic and fire water service to the Project Site would continue to be supplied by LADWP.
+As discussed in the Utility Report included as Appendix M of this Draft EIR, domestic and fire water service to the Project Site would continue to be supplied by LADWP.
 Fire flow to the Project Site would be required to meet City fire flow requirements as set forth in LAMC Section 57.507.3.1, which establishes fire flow standards by development type.
-As identified by LAFD in their written correspondence provided in Appendix L of this Draft EIR, the required fire flow for the Project Site has been set at 12,000 gpm available to any block.
-As discussed in the Utility Report, an Information of Fire Flow Availability Report (IFFAR) was submitted to LADWP to determine the fire flow available to the fire hydrants surrounding the Project Site.
-Based on the completed IFFAR, of the eight existing fire hydrants surrounding the Project Site, five fire hydrants surrounding the Project Site (in the public right of way) can provide a minimum flow of 1,500 gpm at 20 psi, for a combined total flow of 7,500 gpm (refer to Appendix A of the Utility Report for the results of the IFFAR).
-In addition, based on the hydraulic analysis performed by LADWP as part of the Service Advisory Request (SAR), LADWP determined that a proposed 10-inch connection off of the 12-inch main in Alameda Street will add an additional flow of up to 5,000 gpm at a pressure of 45 psi.
-This proposed connection would serve additional on-site fire hydrants.
-As such, the total flow, including the available flow from surrounding public fire hydrants totaling 7,500 gpm fire flow requirement set forth by the LAFD.
-Therefore, as shown by the IFFAR and the SAR Fire Service Pressure Flow Report, the Project would have adequate fire flow and pressure available to demonstrate compliance with LAMC Section 57.507.3.
+As identified by LAFD in their written correspondence provided in Appendix I of this Draft EIR, the required fire water flow for the Project has been set at 9,000 gpm from six hydrants flowing simultaneously with a minimum residual water pressure of 20 psi, which corresponds to the Industrial and Commercial land use category.

+As discussed in the Utility Report, an Information of Fire Flow Availability Report (IFFAR) submitted to LADWP shows six nearby hydrants flowing simultaneously for a combined 9,000 gpm.
+Therefore, as shown by the IFFAR, the Project would have adequate fire flow available to demonstrate compliance with LAMC Section 57.507.3.